Lada Pusch

 Lada Pusch (born 19 March 2008) is a German rhythmic gymnast.
 She is the silver medalist with ball at the 2023 Junior World Championship.

+On national level, she is the 2026 German all-around silver medalist and the 2021 German junior all-around champion.

 Career

 Junior

-In 2021, Pusch won bronze in the all-around at the junior national championship.
+In 2021, Pusch won bronze in the all-around at the German junior national championship.
 She also won gold with the ribbon and bronze with hoop, ball, clubs.

-In 2022 she competed in the first national qualifier for the European Championships in Tel Aviv.
-She was first in the all-around above Anna-Maria Shatokhin.
+In 2022 she competed in the first national qualifier for the European Championships.
+She was first in the all-around in front of Anna-Maria Shatokhin.
 In April, at the second event, she was the runner-up after Shatokhin and ahead of Viktoria Steinfeld.
-In June she represented Germany at the European Championships along with Shatokhin.
-They were 6th in teams.
+In June, she represented Germany at the European Championships in Tel Aviv alongside Shatokhin.
+They placed 6th in team competition.
 Pusch competed with hoop and ball and ended 9th and 6th.

 In 2023, she represented Germany at the 2023 Junior World Championships in Cluj-Napoca together with Melissa Kar.
 She qualified to all three apparatus finals, placing 5th in both hoop and ribbon, while she won silver medal with ball.
 Between September and October, she participated in the Aeon Cup in Japan with Margarita Kolosov and Darja Varfolomeev, winning the team competition as well as the junior category.

 Senior

+2024

 Pusch turned senior in 2024.
 In early April, she competed in the Italian Serie A on behalf of the club San Giorgio '79 Desio.
 The next week, she competed at the World Cup stage in Sofia to gain experience at international competition.
 Her best result in the all-around was 12th place with clubs.
 At the beginning of May, she competed in the International Tournament at Portimão.
 She won the all-around and reached all four apparatus finals, where she won three more medals: gold with hoop, silver with ribbon, and bronze with ball.
 She was 4th in the all-around at the German National Championships.
 In the apparatus finals, she won bronze medals with the hoop, ball and clubs.
+In September she was selected for the AEON Cup in Tokyo along Anastasia Simakova and junior Alisa Datsenko, being 6th in teams.

+2025

 Pusch began her 2025 season in late February by competing for the Italian club San Giorgio '79 Desio during the first stage of the Italian Serie A1 club championship.
 She performed her clubs routine and team took 5th place.
 On April 18-20, she competed at the World Cup in Baku, where she took 16th place in the all-around.
 She advanced into the ribbon final and ended in 8th place.

-In June, she competed at her first European Championships.
+In June, she competed at her first European Championships, in Tallinn, Estonia.
 She qualified for the clubs final, where she finished 7th, and she called the event a "wonderful experience".
-She won bronze medal with ball and clubs at the 2025 German National Championships.
+She won bronze medals with ball and clubs at the 2025 German National Championships.